lrytz/efftp/notes/anf-transform.md

 # Todos

+- the anf transform probably should not descend into Function trees - the plugin will anyway transform the body of Functions when necessary. same for method definitinos and lazy vals (check if we do).

+- anf transform should conserve trees if their children are not changed. there's no reason to create a new ValDef (and type check it) if the rhs is already in ANF

+- type checking the anf-transformed tree will call pluginsTyped of the plugin (and other functions of the plugin) ==> make sure that this has no unexepcted behavior
+    - method and function bodies are anf-transformed again..!!!

 - should probably erase the attributes (types and symbols) on the anf trees before type-checking them. the owner chain of the existing symbols can be invalidated.